Worship is what we do best!

 Sunday at 8:00 AM We use a more traditional service in a very traditional style of language.
 We don’t sing, but our organist joins us to provide music to help us appreciate the beauty of holiness.

 10:00 AM Though the service itself has ancient roots, the language is contemporary, we sing a wide variety of hymns and service music, and we acknowledge that people of all ages and conditions have a wide variety of needs.
-On any given Sunday you’ll find diaper bags, stuffed animals, knitting needles and wheelchairs.
+On any given Sunday in our pews you’ll find diaper bags, stuffed animals, knitting needles and wheelchairs.
 Our Sunday School meets during the first portion of the service and finishes in time for children to come to Holy Communion with their families.

-Tuesdays at 10:00 AM Weekday worship in our All Saints Chapel is a remarkable experience.
-The space itself ushers us into God’s presence, and the service features the ancient ritual of healing prayer.
+Tuesdays at 10:00 AM Weekday worship in the Maryan Room is a very different experience.
+Held around a dining room table (remembering the practice of the earliest Christians) the service features the ancient ritual of healing prayer.
 After Communion, the priest will offer to lay hands on your head and pray for God’s blessing especially for you or for your loved ones who need healing.

 Volunteering to Help Lead Public Worship Every service makes use of clergy but also of lay people, who read scripture lessons, lead the prayers, and assist with Holy Communion.
 There is no special training required for the first two, but a brief curriculum is available for people who want to help with communion.
 You’ll find it here: Full Curriculum for Chalicists

 All Saints Chapel in the undercroft of the church is a unique and special place.
 Housing the original altar, and surrounded by our Columbarium, the chapel is available for small weddings, funerals and other special services.